Ericodesma aerodana

 Ericodesma aerodana is a species of moth of the family Tortricidae.
 It is endemic to New Zealand and is found in the North and South Islands.
 The species inhabits sand dunes and larvae feed on Pimelea prostrata.
 Adults are on the wing from October to January and are active at twilight.
 This species is classified as "At Risk, Declining" by the Department of Conservation as its larval host plant is under threat from habitat loss and the invasive to New Zealand plant, sea spurge.

 Taxonomy

 This moth was first described by Edward Meyrick in 1881 using specimens collected in Hamilton in January.
 He named the species Tortrix aerodana.
 George Vernon Hudson discussed and illustrated this species in his 1928 book under the names Tortrix indigestana as well as T. aerodana.
 In 1971 John S. Dugdale assigned T. aerodana to the genus Ericodesma.
 The lectotype specimen is held at the Natural History Museum, London.

 Description

 Meyrick described the moth as follows:

 Distribution

 This species is endemic to New Zealand.
-The species can be found in Waikato, Bay of Plenty, Taupo, Taranaki, Whanganui, Wellington, Marlborough & Marlborough Sounds, Kaikoura, Mid Canterbury.
+The species can be found in Waikato, Bay of Plenty, Taupō, Taranaki, Whanganui, Wellington, Marlborough & Marlborough Sounds, Kaikōura, Mid Canterbury.